jcallaham/jcallaham.github.io/_posts/2023-06-19-micrograd.md

             v._backward()
 ```

+With a little extra work, we could also have the `.grad` attribute be an `Array`, which would track its own gradients and allow higher-order derivatives (i.e. Hessians).
+It's enough of a change that I'm not going to do it here, but see [this discussion](https://github.com/karpathy/micrograd/pull/8) on the micrograd repo.

 Finally, it would be nice to have a convenient way to create `Array` objects from different data structures, just as `numpy.array` creates `ndarray` objects and `torch.tensor` creates `Tensor` objects.
 So let's define an `array(x)` function that creates a new `Array` depending on what `x` is.
 There are really only three important cases here:

 1. `x` is an Array: don't need to create anything